wehlutyk/thesis/content/4-discussion.md

 Otherwise the act fails and the interaction breaks down.
 On top of this level of normativity, another level can develop when social acts themselves serve to regulate other social acts (e.g. ostentatively staring at your own extended hand to signal to your interlocutor that they should shake it), leading to yet another higher level of normativity.
 The expansion thus continues by building each level of normativity as the resolution of a tension between the types of individual and interactive autonomies that exist at the previous level.
-@cuffari_participatory_2015 propose 8 levels of normativitiy,
+@cuffari_participatory_2015 propose 8 levels of normativity,
 ^[The levels are Participatory sense-making (which we started with), Social Agency (e.g. turn-taking in perceptual crossing), Coordination of Social Acts (e.g. giving and receiving), Normativity of Social Acts, Community of Interactors, Mutual Recognition and Dialogical Structure, Participation Genres, and finally Languaging.
 ]
 each one corresponding to a new sensitivity of the interacting organisms to a regularity or constraint at the previous level.